|See if you qualify & create account!|

-In Idaho, a divorce hearing is not typically required unless you and your spouse have children.
-If there are children involved, a short hearing, generally about 15 minutes, gives the court an opportunity to make certain that you understand the parameters of custody, visitation and support that are ordered as part of your divorce.
+In Idaho, a divorce hearing is not typically required fro an uncontested divorce even if you and your spouse have children.
+If there are children involved, a short hearing may be requested by the Judge.
+It is generally about 15 minutes, gives the court an opportunity to make certain that you understand the parameters of custody, visitation and support that are ordered as part of your divorce.

 There is no mandatory waiting period in Idaho.